 Dial on Demand for Novell IPX: Dial on demand for Novell NetWare routing is supported as described above for TCP/IP and OSI.
 Novell server spoofing is supported, where the router at the Novell server site responds to server KeepAlive messages on behalf of the clients.
 This spoofing eliminates a great deal of WAN traffic.
-Timing of RIP/SAP broadcasts and targeting filtering of RIP/SAP packets also reduce WAN overhead.
+Timing of RIP/SAP broadcasts and targeting filtering of RIP/SAP packets also reduces WAN overhead.

-Calling ID Verification: The RouteAbout Access EI and the RouteAbout Central EI check the calling ID of incoming calls against an authorized list before accepting the connection.
+Calling ID Verification and Call Acceptance: The RouteAbout Access EI, RouteAbout Central EI, and RouteAbout Central EP check the calling ID of incoming calls against an authorized list before accepting the connection.
+In V3.0, the Router checks incoming calls before accepting them to see if there is a suitable match on the list of dial circuits.
+If the Router does not find a suitable match, it releases the call.

 WAN Restoral: The Router can automatically establish an ISDN connection to the destination router when its serial line fails.
 In this WAN restoral mode, all multiprotocol bridging and routing is supported, just as it is on the serial line.

 WAN Rerouting: The Router provides WAN rerouting to the same router or a third router in the event that the primary circuit fails.
-PPP over a leased line or PPP over a Frame Relay circuit can be rerouted to a Basic Rate ISDN circuit.
+PPP over a leased line or PPP over a Frame Relay PVC circuit can be rerouted to a Basic Rate ISDN circuit.
+PPP over an ISDN B Channel can be rerouted to a Frame Relay SVC.

 Compression: Distributed Routing Software uses the PPP Compression Control Protocol (CCP) as defined in RFC 1962 to negotiate data compression with the peer router on a PPP link.
 The Router uses STAC LZS V5.0 technology as defined in RFC 1974 to provide compression ratios as high as 4 to 1.
 The Bandwidth Reservation System and filters apply to compressed circuits.
+The RouteAbout Central EP contains a hardware coprocessor that performs the data compression function.

-Idle Timer: An idle timer disconnects the ISDN circuit when there is no traffic, reducing WAN transmission costs in use-based tariff regions.
-This timer can be tuned to prevent premature disconnection in regions that have an initial charge period.
+Idle Timer: An Idle Timer disconnects the ISDN dial circuit when there is no traffic, reducing WAN transmission costs in use-based tariff regions.
+The Idle Timer does not apply to Frame Relay over ISDN connections.

-ISDN National Standards and Switch Support: The RouteAbout Access EI and the RouteAbout Central EI have been tested for compatibility with the national standards and ISDN switches described in Table 6.
+ISDN National Standards and Switch Support: The RouteAbout Access EI, the RouteAbout Central EI, and the RouteAbout Central EP have been tested for compatibility with the standards and ISDN switches described in Table 6.